Cuba the Country

 Who do I contact in case of an emergency in Cuba?

-Safety is our utmost concern for all of our travelers, therefore each Gardner Tours guide will be equipped with the proper safety information (phone numbers, addresses, etc) as they serve you during your tour, should an issue arise.
-Your guide will have embassy information, emergency information, and are currently advised on proper procedures.
+Safety is our utmost concern for all of our travelers; therefore, each Gardner Tours guide will be equipped with the proper safety information (phone numbers, addresses, etc) as they serve you during your tour, should an issue arise.
+Your guide will have embassy information, emergency information, and will be advised on proper procedures.

-Notes: You will not find an English-speaking person that answers, so, if possible, we suggest speaking with your tour guide or host before making any calls.
-Also, your hosts are usually well connected in their areas and might be able to assist before emergency lines.
+Notes: You will not find an English-speaking person who answers, so, if possible, we suggest speaking with your tour guide or host before making any calls.
+Also, your hosts are usually well-connected in their areas and might be able to assist before emergency lines.

 U.S. Embassy contact information: